Mubarak Mohammed Muntaka

 Alhaji Mohammed Mubarak Muntaka is the Member of Parliament for Asawase in the Ashanti Region of Ghana of the 4th, 5th, 6th, 7th and the 8th parliaments of the 4th Republic of Ghana.
-Currently, he is the Minority Chief Whip in the Parliament of Ghana.
+He was the Minority Chief Whip in the Parliament of Ghana.

 Early life and education

-Muntaka was born on October 17, 1971 and hails from Akuse in the Eastern Region of Ghana but his parents originally came from the northern part of Ghana in a town called Kumbungu.
+Muntaka was born on 17 October 1971 and hails from Akuse in the Ashanti Region of Ghana but his parents originally came from the northern part of Ghana in a town called Kumbungu.

 He is a product of the Kwame Nkrumah University of Science and Technology.
-He acquired a Masters of Science degree in Development Policy and Planning from the university.
-This was in 2004.
+He acquired a Masters of Science degree in Development Policy and Planning from the university in the year 2004.
+Muntaka wrote his common entrance exam in 1987.and continued to gain his B.Sc Agric (Agriculture Economist) in 2000 and MSc Development Policy and Planning (Development Planner) in 2004.

 Career

-Muntaka is a development planner by profession.
-He was the head of one of the units (RME) of Adwumapa Buyers Limited, a cocoa buying company.
+Muntaka was the head of research at one of the units (RME) of Adwumapa Buyers Limited, a cocoa buying company.

 Political career

 Member of Parliament

 Muntaka first entered the Parliament of Ghana on the ticket of the National Democratic Congress in 2005 when he won a by-election in the Asawase constituency with a majority of 11,142, replacing the late Dr Gibril Adamu Mohammed also of the NDC who had won the seat in December 2004 with a majority of 4,474.
 The Ghana Center for Democratic Development deemed this by-election as "fair and transparent, but not free from fear."
-He subsequently retained his seat in the Ghanaian parliamentary election held in December 2008.
+He retained his seat in the Ghanaian parliamentary election held in December 2008.
 He also won the next election in 2012.
 Muntaka was the Chief Majority Whip in parliament for the NDC caucus, the majority in Government.

 Minister for Youth and Sports

 He was the Minister for Youth and Sports in the Ghana government.
 In January 2009, Mubarak was appointed as Minister-designate for the Youth and Sports Ministry by President John Evans Atta Mills.
-His appointment was applauded by the National Youth Council due to his youthfulness and youthful exuberance as by the time of his appointment he was 39 years.
+His appointment was applauded by the National Youth Council due to his youthfulness and youthful exuberance as by the time of his appointment, he was 39 years.
 He served as Minister for Youth and sports until he was made to proceed on a leave while allegations of corruption leveled against him were investigated.
 However, he resigned from government following the acceptance by President Mills of the findings of the investigating committee.
-He was replaced subsequently by Dr. Abdul-Rashid Pelpuo.
+He was replaced subsequently by Abdul-Rashid Pelpuo.

 Committees

-Muntaka is a member of the House Committee, also a member of the Appointments Committee, also a member of the Standing Orders Committee, also a member of the Health Committee, also a member of the Mines and Energy Committee, also a member of the Business Committee and also a member of the Committee of Selection Committee.
+Muntaka holds membership in multiple committees, including the House Committee, the Appointments Committee, the Standing Orders Committee, the Health Committee, the Mines and Energy Committee, the Business Committee, and the Committee of Selection Committee.

+Minister of Interior

+He was appointed as Minister in charge of Interior by President John Mahama in March 2025.